makbn/mcp_mediator/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+[Read this first](CONTRIBUTING.md)!

 ## License